A History of NAIDOC Week Posters by Dr Pettina Love

 In 2015, as Aboriginal communities around Australia held rally’s to protest against the forced closure of Aboriginal communities the 2015 theme for NAIDOC was announced.
 For some people the poster was a complete departure from community sentiment, while others saw it and the 2016 poster as a subtle message protesting the forced closures and removal of people from their homelands.

 2017!
-This year’s poster has the theme ‘Our Language Matter’.
-And while I agree that our languages matter, it is an uncanny coincidence that the government has been discussing legalisation for Aboriginal languages since last year…and meeting with some resistance from community…
+This year’s poster (had) the theme ‘Our Language Matter’.
+And while I agree that our languages matter, it is an uncanny coincidence that the government has been discussing legalisation for Aboriginal languages since last year…and meeting with some resistance from community.'

 This is just a short summary of 45 years of history!
-In 2017, around 100,000 NAIDOC posters are distributed nationally.
-These posters convey messages depicting the cultural and political history of Australia’s Indigenous people and is the primary tool for promoting NAIDOC Week activities.
-But, as you now know, it is far more than that.
+In 2017, around 100,000 NAIDOC posters were distributed nationally.
+These posters convey messages depicting the cultural and political history of Australia’s Indigenous people and is the primary tool for promoting NAIDOC Week activities and represent something much more as well.'